csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **5.22** Consider carefully the interplay of chance events and partial information in each of the games in Exercise 5.4.

 **a**.
 For which is the standard expectiminimax model appropriate?
-Implement the algorithm and run it in your game-playing agent, with appropriate modifications to the game- playing environment.
+Implement the algorithm and run it in your game-playing agent, with appropriate modifications to the gameplaying environment.

 **b**.
 For which would the scheme described in Exercise 5.19 be appropriate? **c**.
 Discuss how you might deal with the fact that in some of the games, the players do not